flycheck/flycheck/README.md

-  refinements, brought Flycheck to a larger user base by adding it to his awesome [Prelude](https://github.com/bbatsov/prelude) project, and added a Ruby syntax checker using `rubocop`. s- [Damon Haley](https://github.com/dhaley) helped to shape and test the PHP CodeSniffer checker.
+  refinements, brought Flycheck to a larger user base by adding it to his awesome [Prelude](https://github.com/bbatsov/prelude) project, and added a Ruby syntax checker using `rubocop`.
+- [Damon Haley](https://github.com/dhaley) helped to shape and test the PHP CodeSniffer checker.
 - [David Holm](https://github.com/dholm) added C/C++ syntax and style checkers
   using `clang` and `cppcheck` respectively.